 This work package has been cleaved in two.
 The prior periods have become RP-002 – Completed, and again the Planned, Earned and Actuals are all equal, also SPI and CPI are therefore both back at 1.00.
 The remaining periods have become 002 – Planned.

 You can also see in the above figure that the remaining budget for 002 – Planned has been spread among the remaining periods.
 While it’s cleaved counterpart, RP-002 has had the metrics set equal to actuals, and again the original past period budget figures have been ‘reclassed’ to the Replanned cost class.

 Work Package 003 – Planned

 I promised I’d explain this one as it seems a bit odd to replan a work package that is already planned.
 After all we don’t have any metrics to reset as it hasn’t started and we have no actual costs.

 As we can see above, Deltek Cobra has been quite literal with this planned work package.
 It has created a copy of the original work package, renamed it RP-003 and stripped it of any resource assignments.
 The original work package, 003 – planned remains in place with its budget resources intact.

-This example illustrates the outcome of using the Deltek Cobra built in Replan feature for single point adjustment (SPA) of work packages in a project.
-You can filter this feature to do one, some, or all of the work packages in the project depending on the severity of the SPA requirement.
+This example illustrates the outcome of using the Deltek Cobra built in Replan feature for Single Point Adjustment (SPA) of work packages in a project.
+You can filter this feature to do one, some, or all of the work packages in the project depending on the severity of the Single Point Adjustment requirement.
 By showing you the outcome of some of the main settings we hope this article will be useful in planning your approach when a replan is required.

 You can also download a CMP backup of this sample project to use as a simple test project if you are planning such an event in the near future.